Pelvic Organ Prolapse

 Pelvic organ prolapse (POP) may result in “dropping” of bladder, rectum, uterus, vagina, or small intestine.
 It is not life threatening, and treatment with surgery or a pessary is not necessary in all cases.
 The biggest risk factor is childbirth and its associated trauma to muscle, nerves, and support structures.
 Other risk factors for progression include lifting heavy weights, chronic coughing, chronic constipation, weight gain, or anything that increases pressure in the abdomen.
 There is no way to predict the natural progression of pelvic organ prolapse.
 The symptom severity described by women is the typical criteria for treatment.

 Pelvic organ prolapse can also be managed with a device called a pessary.
-A pessary is a plastic device inserted into the vagina to reduce prolapse.
+A pessary is a silicone device inserted into the vagina to reduce prolapse.
 It comes in various shapes and sizes.
 Several fittings may be necessary to find an appropriately fitted pessary.
 A correctly fitted pessary is one that will stay in place, eliminate symptoms, and is comfortable.
 Women may manage a pessary by themselves, or return periodically for pessary removal, cleaning, and inspection.
 Women who are sexually active may prefer to remove the pessary before intercourse.
 Vaginal estrogen may be necessary to maintain skin integrity.